wstrange/dartdap/README.md

-# An LDAP Client Library for Dart
+# An LDAP v3 Client Library for Dart

-This library is used to implement LDAP v3 clients.

 The Lightweight Directory Access Protocol (LDAP) is a protocol for accessing directories.

-These directories are organised as a hierarchy of _entries_, where one or more root entries are allowed.
-Each entry contains a set of attribute and values.
-Each entry can be identified by a _distinguished name_, which is a sequence of attribute/value pairs.
-The LDAP protocol can be used to query, as well as modify, these directories.
+An LDAP directory is organised as a hierarchy of _entries_, where one or more root entries are allowed.
+Each entry can be identified by a _distinguished name_, which is an ordered sequence of attribute/value pairs.
+Each entry contains a set of _attributes_.
+Attributes have a name and are associated with a set of one or more values (i.e. attributes can be repeated and are unordered).

+This library can be used to query (search for and compare entries) and modify (add, delete and modify) LDAP directories.

 This library supports the LDAP v3 protocol, which is defined in IETF [RFC 4511](http://tools.ietf.org/html/rfc4511).

-The LDAP operations supported by this implementation include: bind, add, modify, delete, modify, search and compare.

 ## Using dartdap